 Students who withdraw from a specific course(s) must advise the Registrar's Office in writing using the Course Enrolment Adjustment Form found on MYCCNM-Toronto and MYCCNM-Boucher.
-Boucher Campus students in Year 4 should contact the Assistant Registrar.

 The student's registration will be adjusted to reflect the course load reduction.
 The submission date of the request for the reduction in course load will be used to calculate the amount of the refund (if any).
 If the student has received government loan funding, the changes will be communicated directly to these government agencies.
+Please refer the Year-at-a-Glance for important dates pertaining to course add/drop/withdrawal dates.

-Please note that course load reduction or changes may impact a student's eligibility to receive government funding, such as changing status from full-time to part-time or vice versa.
-A student may also become ineligible for funding.
+Please note that course load reduction or changes may impact:

+- a.
+A student's eligibility to receive government funding, such as changing status from full-time to part-time or vice versa.
+A student may also become ineligible for funding. - A student's tuition in the year the changes have been made and in the subsequent year (i.e. moving from block tuition to cost-per-credit, or vice-versa).